ilianbraka/Takima_TP/README.md

     name: docker
 ```

+Explanation:
-Explanation: - This task uses the apt package manager to install Docker and Pip on a Debian-based system.
+- This task uses the apt package manager to install Docker and Pip on a Debian-based system.
 - Installs the Docker SDK, enabling Ansible to interact with Docker using its modules.

 2. Role create_network

 Purpose:

 This role creates a Docker network to facilitate communication between containers.

 Key Tasks:

-    Create a Docker network:
+- Create a Docker network:

 #### 2. `create_network`
-Creates a Docker network to connect containers.
 ```yaml
 - name: Create Docker network
   community.docker.docker_network: